1994–95 Rugby Football League season: First Division

-In preparation for the change to summer matches for the Super League, the position teams finished in this season was critical, as it determined which of the new fore-shortened three divisions they would play next season.
-The team finishing bottom would be relegated to the second Division and teams finishing 11th to 15th would make up the new First Division.
+In preparation for the switch to summer for the Super League, the position teams finished would determine what division they would play next season.
+The team finishing bottom would be relegated to the new Third Division and teams finishing 11th to 15th would be relegated to the existing Second Division.

 Second Division

-The teams finishing in the top 7 went on to form the new First Division with teams from the Championship.
-London Broncos were fast tracked into the Championship as they were to be part of the new Super League in 1996.
+The teams finishing in the top 7 would remain in the Second Division.
+London Broncos were promoted into the First Division as they were to be part of the new Super League in 1996.
+The remaining teams were relegated to form the new Third Division.